Spiritual Ancient Landmarks? Historical Boundary Stones? Or Some New Thing?

 NIV: Do not move an ancient boundary stone set up by your forefathers.

-•• Spiritually speaking, faithfully holding to the “ancient landmarks” allows us to “contend for the faith that was once for all entrusted to the saints” (Jude 3).
-An established faith with clear definition, timeless standards, discernible boundaries, and well-defined landmarks.
+- •• Spiritually speaking, faithfully holding to the Bible's spiritual "ancient landmarks” allows us to “contend for the faith that was once for all entrusted to the saints” (Jude 3).
+An established faith with clear definition, timeless standards, discernible boundaries, and biblically well-defined landmarks.

-•• Today we will examine some of the unchanging truths, the historical landmarks, the boundary stones, upon which Jesus established His Church and continues to build it.
+- •• Today we will examine some of the unchanging truths, the historical spiritual landmarks in the Bible, the boundary stones upon which Jesus established His Church and continues to build it.

 Pentecost!
 The Baptism with the Holy Spirit

 Acts 1:4-5,8 On one occasion, while he was eating with them, he gave them this command: “Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 For John baptized with water, but in a few days you will be baptized with the Holy Spirit” ... you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

 Acts 2:1,4 When the day of Pentecost came, they were all together in one place...
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.

 - •• Pentecost!
 The baptism with the Holy Spirit!
 This was the source of the early church’s power to be witnesses to Jesus Christ.

 - •• Preach and teach this.
 Build faith in your churches to receive this blessing today.
 Pray for every man, woman, teen, boy and girl in your churches to be filled with the Holy Spirit.